Take Action Mon Valley Demands Answers After 2 Incidents Involving Police Officers In Homestead

 The first video was taken in September.
 It shows a 14-year-old girl with an officer detaining her on the ground.

 The girl was handcuffed after shopping with friends at a Giant Eagle store.
-The officer showed up after a call for theft, but the girl’s mother said she didn’t take anything and excessive force was used against her daughter.READ MORE: Pitt Faculty Members Vote To Unionize, Forming One Of The Largest New Unions In U.S.
+The officer showed up after a call for theft, but the girl’s mother said she didn’t take anything and excessive force was used against her daughter.READ MORE: Pittsburgh Department Of Public Works Looking For Artist To Help Design New Playground

 “It was terrorizing for her.
 She’s only 14.
 I just think something should be done,” the girl’s mother, Elizabeth Keefer, said.